xperseguers/t3ext-file_list/Documentation/KnownProblems/Index.rst

 ==============

 .. note::
-    Please use the extension's bug tracker on Forge to report bugs: https://forge.typo3.org/projects/extension-file_list/issues
+    Please use the extension's bug tracker on GitHub to report bugs: https://github.com/xperseguers/t3ext-file_list/issues